mottensmann/NocMigR/README.md

 ### 3.) `find events`: Identify signals of interest

-This functions is a wrapper to `bioacoustics::threshold_detection()` aiming at extracting calls based on the signal to noise ratio and target-specific assumptions about approximate call frequencies and durations.
+This functions is a wrapper to `bioacoustics::threshold_detection()` aiming at extracting calls based on the signal to noise ratio and some target-specific assumptions about approximate call frequencies and durations.
 Check `?bioacoustics::threshold_detection()` for details.
-*For long recordings (i.e, several hours) it makes sense to run on segments as created before to avoid memory issues.
-Here we use the demo sound file*
+**Note, only some of the parameters that are defined in `bioacoustics::threshold_detection()` are used right know**. *For long recordings (i.e, several hours) it makes sense to run on segments as created before to avoid memory issues.
+Here we use the demo sound file as it is*

 ``` r
 ## run detection threshold algorithm